starbeamjs/starbeam/CONTRIBUTING.md

 ## Development utilities

-These are aliased via `pnpm dev` at the monorepo root and is an alias for for the scripts located at `<repo-root>/workspace/scripts/*`.
+These are aliased via `pnpm dev` at the monorepo root and is an alias for the scripts located at `<repo-root>/workspace/scripts/*`.

 Common monorepo tasks can be added to `<repo-root>/workspace/scripts/*` and then invoke with `pnpm dev <command name>`